“The shortage of specialists in the field of cyber security is estimated at millions”, - Roman Chaplygin, PwC in Russia

 - And how, in your opinion, are the state structures and objects in Russia well protected?

-- The state at all levels is givingsubstantial attention to cybersecurity issues.
-This is reflected in the everyday life of citizens: safety events are held for schoolchildren, students, consumers of public services and retirees as well.
-Socially charged companies such as Sberbank, for example, also invest in community education.
-Our landmark events - the Olympics, the World Cup - were held without tragic stories related to cyber security.
-This gives us confidence that the state is not only aware of, but also taking the necessary measures for protection.
-At the same time, as a cybersecurity expert, I would like more transparency in the actions of the state.
-I would like more study and more active use of international experience in the implementation of new initiatives.
-What is just beginning in Russia - the protection of critical infrastructure, personal data - already exists in one form or another in other countries, they already have experience and practice in applying this legislation.
+— The state at all levels payssignificant attention to cybersecurity issues.
+This is reflected in the everyday life of citizens: security events are held for schoolchildren, students, consumers of government services and pensioners, among others.
+Companies with a social impact, such as Sberbank, for example, also invest in community education.
+Our landmark events - the Olympics, the World Cup - took place without tragic stories related to cybersecurity.
+This gives us confidence that the state is not only aware, but also taking the necessary measures to protect.
+At the same time, as a cybersecurity specialist, I would like more transparency in government actions.
+I would like more elaboration and more active use of international experience when introducing new initiatives.
+What is just beginning in Russia - the protection of critical infrastructure and personal data - already exists in one form or another in other countries; they already have experience and practice in applying this legislation.

 “Protect me” - a study conducted by PwC in 2018 in 12 major Russian cities